railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

    *Configuring a discount campaign for computers*

 Once the campaign has been defined you can assign a given campaign to various partners.
-To do that set a :guilabel:`Discount Campaign` in the second tab :guilabel:`Sales and Purchases` of the partner form.
+To do that set a :guilabel:`Discount Campaign` in the second tab :guilabel:`Sales & Purchases` of the partner form.

-Finally at the end of the campaign you should close it and Open ERP will automatically generate invoices or credit notes for your partner associated with this campaign.
-Open ERP opens credit notes in the ``Draft`` state that you can modify before validating them.
-To calculate the amount on the credit note, Open ERP uses all of the invoices sent out during the period of the campaign as its basis.
+Finally at the end of the campaign you should close it and OpenERP will automatically generate invoices or credit notes for your partner associated with this campaign.
+OpenERP opens credit notes in the ``Draft`` state that you can modify before validating them.
+To calculate the amount on the credit note, OpenERP uses all of the invoices sent out during the period of the campaign as its basis.

-You can also reach all of the draft credit notes using the menu :menuselection:`Financial Management --> Invoices --> Customer Refunds`.
+You can also reach all of the draft credit notes using the menu :menuselection:`Accounting --> Customers --> Customer Refunds`.

 ..
 Copyright © Open Object Press.
 All rights reserved.